oar-team/kameleon/docs/source/getting_started.rst

     kameleon new debian_test -t debian-wheezy-chroot

-Actually, Kameleon make a direct copy of the YAML template recipe file and all the other required files like steps or aliases ones.
+Kameleon make a direct copy of the YAML template recipe file and all the other required files like steps or aliases ones.
 You can see that in the ``new`` command output::